-Genital injury in young girls may be caused by placing items into the vagina.
+Genital injury can occur in both women and young girls.
+It may be caused by placing items into the vagina.
 Young girls (usually less than 4 years of age) may do this during normal exploration of the body.
 Objects used may include toilet tissue, crayons, beads, pins, or buttons.

 It is important to rule out sexual abuse, rape, and assault.
 The health care provider should ask the girl how the object was placed there.

-In young boys, common causes of genital injury include:
+In men and young boys, common causes of genital injury include: